dotnet/roslyn/docs/features/interceptors.md

 ### Editor experience

 Interceptors are treated like a post-compilation step in this design.
 Diagnostics are given for misuse of interceptors, but some diagnostics are only given in the command-line build and not in the IDE.
 There is limited traceability in the editor for which calls in a compilation are actually being intercepted.
 If this feature is brought forward past the experimental stage, this limitation will need to be re-examined.

+### User opt-in

+PROTOTYPE(ic): design an opt-in step which meets the needs of the generators consuming this, and permits usage of the feature in the key NativeAOT scenarios we are targeting.

+As interceptors are an experimental feature, it's important that an explicit opt-in step be performed by the user in order to depend on it.

+### Implementation strategy

+During the binding phase, `InterceptsLocationAttribute` usages are decoded and the related data for each usage are collected in a `ConcurrentSet` on the compilation:
+- attribute arguments
+- attribute location
+- attributed method symbol
+PROTOTYPE(ic): the exact collection used to collect the attribute usages, and the exact way it is used, are not finalized.
+The main concern is to ensure we can scale to large numbers of interceptors without issue, and that we can report diagnostics for duplicate interception of the same location in a deterministic way.

+At this time, diagnostics are reported for the following conditions:
+- problems specific to the attributed interceptor method itself, for example, that it is not an ordinary method.
+- syntactic problems specific to the referenced location, for example, that it does not refer to an applicable simple name as defined in [Position](#position) subsection.

+During the lowering phase, when a given `BoundCall` is lowered:
+- we check if its syntax contains an applicable simple name
+- if so, we lookup whether it is being intercepted, based on data about `InterceptsLocationAttribute` collected during the binding phase.
+- if it is being intercepted, we perform an additional step after lowering of the receiver and arguments is completed:
+  - substitute the interceptable method with the interceptor method on the `BoundCall`.
+  - if the interceptor is a classic extension method, and the interceptable method is an instance method, we adjust the `BoundCall` to use the receiver as the first argument of the call, "pushing" the other arguments forward, similar to the way it would have bound if the original call were to an extension method in reduced form.

+At this time, diagnostics are reported for the following conditions:
+- incompatibility between the interceptor and interceptable methods, for example, in their signatures.
+- *duplicate* `[InterceptsLocation]`, that is, multiple interceptors which intercept the same call.
+PROTOTYPE(ic): not yet implemented.